near/devx/README.md

 You can submit an issue like any other repo.
 These are automatically added to the `icebox` and we review these each Tuesday at 9am PST in sync.
 We also watch this outside of that time.

+## DevX Sync | 9-Jun-2020

+### Agenda/Notes

+* Contributions
+  * Have a clear set of instructions with a clear end goal
+  * Self-service contributions where people pick up issues.
+    * Lack context
+  * Peter and Sherif set up a call DM
+  * Internal presentation on how to contribute DevX
+    * Best practices
+    * Form
+    * External docs contributors
+  * Suggestion: Scope the time we spend on this
+* Addressing external issues SLA
+  * Default assignees in the issues
+* Issues submitted across repos
+  * Transfer issue!
+  * "Can we fix the issue with transferring issues to nearcore?"
+  * Submit to devx repo if it's a vertical slice across multiple modules.
+* We need someone to do a presentation on stuff
+  * TBD
+* GitCoin Hackathon next week Requirements
+  * 1 workshop, 30min
+  * Support from 15th - 29th
+* Batch transactions
+  * Timeline: Need to write more tests and publish.
+End of week.

 ## DevX Sync | 2-Jun-2020

 ### Agenda/Notes